interledger/interledger.github.io/_content/setup-wallets-programmatically.md

 ## Interledger Protocol (ILP) TestNet: Getting Started With Programmatic Access

-This tutorial describes how to use the ILP Testnet to send value programmatically.
+This tutorial describes how to use an ILP testnet to send value programmatically.
 Although this tutorial uses test XRP for simplicity, Interledger can handle transactions involving any currency pairs, as described in [Interledger Overview](overview.html).

 You will:

-1. [Create an account](#1-create-an-account) on the ILP Testnet.
+1. [Create an account](#1-create-an-account) on an ILP testnet.
 2. [Add test XRP](#2-add-test-xrp-to-your-account) to your account using the ILP TestNet Rainmaker \(our version of a "faucet"\).
 3. [Check your account balance](#3-check-your-account-balance).
 4. [Send test XRP](#4-send-test-xrp-to-another-payment-pointer) to another payment pointer.